alexander-sholohov/msk144gensim/README.md

 Two output formats:
 1 Audio – 16bit, mono, 12000 samples per second.
 2 IQ – 8+8bit, 12000 samples per second.
 The number of samples per second is tweakable.
-IQ stream can be sent to decoder or hardware signal producer like HackRf device.
+IQ stream can be sent to decoder or hardware signal producer like HackRF One device.

 **How to compile:**